aptible/docker-hog/README.md

 + `HOG_GOAL_SECONDS`: how long should the allocation of `HOG_MAX_BYTES` happen over?
 Default is `0`, which means hog as fast as possible.
 Set to e.g. `60` for the hogging to happen over a minute.
++ `HOG_CHECKPOINTS`: how often should the hog stop and sleep in order to hit `HOG_GOAL_SECONDS`?
+The higher this number, the more accurate the stopping point (and the more likely the hog is to stop if it receives `SIGTERM`).
+  Default is `64`.

 ## Copyright and License ##